 |Click for a large, detailed photograph.|

-The road is unique and substantial in construction, and in all its details is a triumph of electrical engineering.
+The railroad is unique and substantial in construction, and in all its details is a triumph of electrical engineering.
 Its use is indispensable to the visitor who desires to see the great Exposition quickly and with comfort.
 Each train makes the round trip in thirty-five minutes, attaining a speed of from twenty to thirty miles per hour between stations.

 From ten to fifteen trains are in operation every hour.
 Injury to passengers by accident has never occurred.
 The trains cannot be derailed, and the block signal system makes collisions impossible.
-One fare of ten cents entitles the passenger to transportation to either terminus of the road, from the station where the train is taken.
+One fare of ten cents entitles the passenger to transportation to either terminus of the railroad, from the station where the train is taken.

 The Intramural Railway is in itself one of the greatest exhibits of the Exposition.
-The enormous dynamo, or electrical generator, which furnishes the power for operating the road, is the largest machine of its kind in the world, and the largest piece of machinery on exhibition at the Fair.
+The enormous dynamo, or electrical generator, which furnishes the power for operating the railroad, is the largest machine of its kind in the world, and the largest piece of machinery on exhibition at the Fair.
 It supplies three thousand horse-power; it cost $100,000, and weighs 192 tons.
-It is on exhibition in the power house of the road near the Forestry Building.
+It is on exhibition in the power house of the railroad near the Forestry Building.